 - "This [book], I submit, is neither science, nor knowledge, nor understanding: it is a statement of power and a claim for relatively absolute authority.
 It is constituted out of racism, and it is made comparatively acceptable to an audience prepared in advance to listen to its muscular truths.

 - "Pipes obdurately and explicitly aligns himself with colonial Orientalists like Snouck Hurgronje and shamelessly pro-colonial renegades like V.S.
 Naipaul, so that from the eyrie of the State Department and the National Security Council he might survey and judge Islam at will."

-Comments: (1) I never served at the National Security Council; Said confuses me with my father, Richard Pipes, who did work at the NSC in 1981-83.
+Comments: (1) I never served at the National Security Council (as Said asserts in a section not quoted above); he confuses me with my father, Richard Pipes, who did work at the NSC in 1981-83.

 (2) Said argues in Orientalism that European specialists on the Middle East de facto served their governments, that their studies were therefore tainted by imperialism.
 How amusing, then, to see this grand thesis applied in miniature against me: Because I worked at the State Department in early 1983 when In the Path of God appeared, therefore I must have offered in my book the U.S. government point of view.
 Or, in his colorful words, I was "wholly at the service ... of an aggressive and interventionary State."

 Two little problems with this thesis, however: I was a Council on Foreign Relations fellow at the Department of State for a single year, not a State employee, in 1982-83, as part of a program for academics to get a feel for government; and that was my only stint in government other than teaching at a military institution and taking on some small assignments (such as serving as a delegate at the United Nations Commission on Human Rights).
 My career in the academy and in think tanks abundantly shows that I say and write what I think, regardless of official U.S. policy.